BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 ## octopus_energy.register_rate_weightings

 Allows you to configure weightings against rates at given times using factors external to the integration.
-These are applied when calculating [target rates](./setup/target_rate.md) or [rolling target rates](./setup/rolling_target_rate.md).
+These are applied when calculating [target rates](./setup/target_rate.md#external-rate-weightings) or [rolling target rates](./setup/rolling_target_rate.md#external-rate-weightings).

+Rate weightings are added to any existing rate weightings that have been previously configured.
+Any rate weightings that are more than 24 hours old are removed.
+Any rate weightings for periods that have been previously configured are overridden.

 | Attribute                | Optional | Description                                                                                                           |
 | ------------------------ | -------- | --------------------------------------------------------------------------------------------------------------------- |